EECE3093C/team-project-python/readme.md

 __What is novel in your approach, that is why is this project compelling and worth developing?__<br>

     This project is worth developing because it will allow a more detailed description on what campus paths to take to any building on campus.
     Most GPS application are not too specific when it comes to UC's campus routes.
+This will also potentially display the various entree ways for each building and information about those entree points.

 ### Software Architecture